 The Linked Agents page appears.
 By default, Linked Agents is selected in the left navigation menu and the Linked Agents tab is active.

-- 3. In the cluster groups table, click the row of a cluster group that contains child nodes. - 4.
-Click the row of the child node you want to view.
+3. In the cluster groups table, click the row of a cluster group that contains child nodes.